cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Accessing individual elements of internal arrays is slower than accessing elements of external arrays, and consumes additional instruction space for jump tables.
 However, when Mindcode is able to resolve the index during compilation, the variable corresponding to the element is accessed directly, providing performance which can be even better than that of external arrays.
 When Mindcode is able to resolve all index-based array accesses (e.g. when unrolling all loops in the program), the jump tables might be eliminated entirely, keeping only the individual element variables in the resulting code.

+## Remote arrays

+Remote arrays are internal arrays accessible from another processor.
+For more details, see [remote variables and arrays](REMOTE-CALLS.markdown#remote-variables).

 ## Subarrays

 For some operations, such as array assignments, list-iteration loops and function calls, it is possible to select a portion of the array for operation.
 The syntax for creating subarrays is: `array[range]`, where `range` is a constant range expression.
-It is possible to create subarrays from implicit, external and internal arrays:
+It is possible to create subarrays from implicit, external, internal and remote arrays:

 ```
 var a[10];